bytefish/bytefish.de/blog/using_a_requireassertion_policy_to_authorize_odata_requests.md

 * [https://github.com/bytefish/ODataAuthorization](https://github.com/bytefish/ODataAuthorization)

-## The Problem
+## The Problem ##

-The library is a mix of `AuthorizationHandler`, `AuthorizationFilter`, `AuthorizationRequirement` and so on... to put it simply: It works *somehow*, but I don't understand the code.
-That's a problem, because I am the maintainer.
+When I've initially ported the library I wanted to change as little as possible.
+So the library is now a mix of `AuthorizationHandler`, `AuthorizationFilter`, `AuthorizationRequirement` and so on...

+It works *somehow*, but I don't understand the code.
+That's a problem, because I am the maintainer. 🫣

 This needs to be fixed.

-## The Solution
+## The Solution ##

 There must be a simpler way to integrate the OData Authorization into ASP.NET Core.
 So I've read through Microsofts documentation and saw a `RequireAssertion` method on an `AuthorizationPolicyBuilder`, which is